pydio/cells/tools/docker/README.md

 Below are relevant samples of docker-compose files to achieve these use cases.

-We also provide a few sample docker compose configurations as examples that are working out-of-the-box, if you only provide your public IP / valid domain name, see `compose` sub-directory.
+We also provide a few sample docker compose configurations as examples that are working out-of-the-box, if you only provide your public IP / valid domain name, see `compose` subdirectory.

 ## Sample config for the Pydio Cells internal gateway